okfn/docker-ckan/README.md

 See [CKAN Images](#ckan-images) for more details of what happens when using development mode.

+### Create an extension

+You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container:

+    docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext"

 ### Running the debugger (pdb / ipdb)

 To run a container and be able to add a breakpoint with `pdb` or `ipdb`, run the `ckan-dev` container with the `--service-ports` option: